droc101/teehee/README.md

 /levels = Level files

 ### Compiling
-Tested on Linux x64
+Tested on Linux x64 and Windows 11 run `make native` to compile the native library run `make java` to compile the java classes
-run `make native` to compile the native library run `make java` to compile the java classes
+NOTE: To compile for windows, you'll need to cd into native and run `make -f Makefile.WIN64` (still compiling on linux tho)

 Chances are you'll need to edit the makefile in the native folder to point to your JDK header locations.

 ### Windows?
-You'll need to edit the library loader in Util.java and the makefile to output to a DLL.
-That might work, but I'm not testing it.
+Yes, but good luck compiling it.